cameronangliss/vgc-bench/README.md

 OR

 Use the train.sh, pretrain.sh, or eval.sh scripts for a more streamlined experience.
-Scripts require manual configuration to operate, use --help on executables for more info
+Scripts require manual configuration to operate; use --help on python executables to see option descriptions.

 # Data
-Here's a dataset of Gen 9 VGC battles, all with open team sheets enabled: https://huggingface.co/datasets/cameronangliss/vgc-battle-logs
+Here's a dataset of Gen 9 VGC battles, all with both players agreeing to use open team sheets: https://huggingface.co/datasets/cameronangliss/vgc-battle-logs

 # Cite us